DelroyGayle/KoolAIChess/README.md

 + Passed the code through the PEP8 linter and confirmed there are no problems.
 + Carried out tests of the program on both the local terminal and the Code Institute Heroku terminal.
 + Added functionality so that this program could read Chess moves from a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file, namely, *input.pgn*.<br>
-My rationale is, that if my program can play *recorded chess games **identically*** then the chess-playing algorithm works correctly<br>.
+My rationale is, that if my program can play *recorded chess games **identically*** then the chess-playing algorithm works correctly.<br>
 See [TESTING.md](https://github.com/DelroyGayle/KoolAIChess/blob/main/TESTING.md) for further details.

 ### Internal Errors